Charlie-martinzzz/Capstone-News-App/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://capstone-news-app-kefspgzdrip.streamlit.app/)

+capstone.py contains the python script, running on a CRON job that accesses the API and stores the data is a postgreSQL database.

+streamlit_app.py contains the code for the streamlit app.

 ### PLEASE NOTE:

- This app succesfully scraped data from 29/06/2024 once per hour up until 08/07/2024.
-As of this date the API requests have been exhausted and no data can be added.
-Selecting dates after this end date in any date selection boxes within the app will result in an error.
+This app succesfully scraped data from 29/06/2024 once per hour up until 08/07/2024 before running out of API searches.
+The searches are reset each month, thus selecting dates after 08/07/2024 will result in missing data and skewed graphs.

 ### It is recommended to view this app in light mode.
 This app has 3 main sections: